yuki-yano/smart-tmux-nav.nvim/README.md

 ## Setup

 This plugin requires two components:
-1. The Neovim/Vim plugin (installed via your plugin manager)
+1. The Vim plugin (installed via your plugin manager)
 2. The tmux script `tmux-smart-switch-pane` (needs to be in your PATH)

 ### Installing the tmux script